Weddings Candle Fire Safety Tips

 - Keep the wax pool free of wick trimmings, matches and debris at all times.
 Weddings Candle Fire Safety Tips

 Always burn candles in a well-ventilated room.

 - Consider using battery-operated or electric flameless candles.

 - Extinguish candles after use.

-- When blowing out a candle, hold your index finger in front of the flame and blow at it.
-Air will flow around your finger, extinguish the candle from both sides, and prevent hot wax from spattering.
+- When blowing out a candle, hold your index finger in front of the flame and blow it.
+Air will flow around your finger, extinguish the candle from both sides.
+And prevent hot wax from spattering.

 - Do not extinguish candles with water.
-The water can cause the hot wax to spatter and can cause glass containers to break.
+The water can cause the hot wax to splatter and can cause glass containers to break.